House fires can be one of the biggest risks to your home. Here we talk about how to prevent them and how to claim on your home insurance afterwards

 Where possible, you can extinguish a small fire by starving it of oxygen with a fire blanket.
 Don’t attempt to tackle a large fire yourself.
 Raise the alarm straight away and call the emergency services as soon as possible.

 Evacuate as quickly as you can, and notify neighbours if you think their property may also be affected – especially if the fire has spread to the loft space, or you have people living above you.
 Gather everyone, including any pets, and get out of the house as quickly as possible.

 If there’s a lot of smoke, stay low if possible, as smoke rises.
 Place a wet towel over your mouth, which acts as a filter to help you breathe more easily.
 If you’re not on the ground floor, first try escaping down the stairwell – don’t use any lifts.

 Renters living on the first or second floor should consider asking their landlord for a set of foldable steps that can be used to escape from a window.

 Claiming on your home insurance after a house fire

-Your home will be assessed by the fire service, who will declare whether or not it is structurally sound.
+Your home will be assessed by the fire service to see if it’s structurally sound.
 If so, we may assign a loss adjuster to assess the cost of repairs, and begin the process of rebuilding.

-You will also be able to claim on the Contents insurance policy for replacement of any items damaged by fire or smoke.
-The likelihood is that your home will be considered uninhabitable while repairs and rebuilding are being completed.
-In this case, we will pay the cost of renting temporary alternative accommodation for everyone who normally lives at your home, including your pets.
+You’ll also be able to claim for replacement of any items damaged by fire or smoke on your contents insurance.
+The likelihood is your home will be considered uninhabitable while repairs and rebuilding are being completed.
+In this case, we’ll pay the cost of renting temporary alternative accommodation for everyone who normally lives at your home, including your pets.